ebastler/zmk-designguide/readme.md

 ## Bluetooth keyboard - what do I need?
 This section lists the important parts, as well as some basic considerations.
-Detailled explanations follow below.
+Detailed explanations follow below.
 There is plenty of compatible parts that work well, some may even work better than the ones I chose.
 This is, however, focused around parts I am familiar with and have already prototyped to ensure proper operation.

-### USB Port and protections
+I will list multiple options, ranging from simpler to more complicated and advanced, usually also more expensive choices.
+Which is right for you depends on your budget, capabilities and requirements, so I opted for leaving you with multiple choices.

-For flashing, possible wired operation and, most importantly, charging, you still need a USB port.
+* **USB Port and protections**: For flashing, possible wired operation and, most importantly, charging, you still need a USB port.
 I went with a USB-C port.
-The HRO M12 type connectors are cheap and easy to source, easily hand-solderable and routable and provide great mechanical stability.
+The HRO M12 and M14 type connectors are cheap and easy to source, easily hand-solderable and routable and provide great mechanical stability.
 The protections I chose on this PCB are a good compromise between cost, PCB estate and protections - offering enough protection for a keyboard, while being easy to route.
 I added a JST 4-pin SH connector as an alternative, which can be used to connect an ai03 unified compatible USB daughterboard.

-### Battery management
-There's lots of different controllers for this application.
-I mostly went with the TP4056 + DW01A for a few reasons.
-They are available at jlcpcb for prototyping, easy to route, and offer programmable charge current - allowing me to set it to the maximum USB 2 allows (600 mA).
-The DW01A would not be necessary, but offers overcurrent, over-charge and over-discharge protections, which is an important addition with Li batteries.
+* **Battery management**: There's lots of different controllers for this application.
+I will show you two possible choices, a cheaper and a more expensive (but also more feature-rich one).
+They both are available at jlcpcb for prototyping, easy to route, and offer programmable charge current - allowing me to set it to the maximum USB 2 allows (600 mA).
+Power switches are optional, due to ZMKs astonishingly low idle power draw, but examples were included anyway.

-I chose not to include any power switches, due to ZMKs astonishingly low idle power draw, simplifying the routing.
-The battery and keyboard are connected in parallel to the charge regulator's output, running the board directly off the battery voltage without any "smart switching" between USB and keyboard.
-This increases power losses in the charge regulator during wired operation, but simplifies the design without any drawbacks during wireless operation.

-### Battery
-Not much to say here.
+* **Battery**: Not much to say here.
 Pick any decent LiIon/LiPo single cell battery that fits your keyboard.
 More capacity = longer battery life.
-Try not to poke it with sharp object (switch pins on high-flex plate designs!) or reverse the polarity while connecting it to the PCB if you don't want to burn your house down.
+Try not to poke it with sharp objects (switch pins on high-flex plate designs!
+Ideally add a protective FR4 or Alu plate between battery and switch pins) or reverse the polarity while connecting it to the PCB if you don't want to burn your house down.
 Batteries are awful.

-### MCU
-All is based around a Bluetooth enabled, ZephyrOS capable MCU.
+* **MCU**: All is based around a Bluetooth enabled, ZephyrOS capable MCU.
 In my case, I went with an nRF52840 due to good software support and hardware availability, as well as Bluetooth 5 Low Energy capability.
-To simplify the design and avoid potential legal issues, I picked a ready-made module.
-There is plenty of modules out there, but I went with a Holyiot 18010 for multiple reasons:
-* Plenty of IO available on castellated side pads, no need for reflow soldering for most boards
-* All necessary IO (USB, supply, SWD) available as castellated side pads
-* CE FCC RoHS certifications, officially recommended by nordic semiconductors
-* Not locked out of the factory - therefore easily flashable with an STlink (OG or clone)
-* Ceramic antenna for overkill range

-### Optional: Voltage sensing
+I recommend using a dedicated module instead of the bare chip, due to those offering a wide range of certificates (proving your board won't alert the white vans with the big antennas on the roof), and because nRF52840 are rather annoying to route, and it's impossible to reach all pins without 4 layers and microvias, which are serious price-driving options.
+In this tutorial I will go over two different modules, which each have their pros and cons.
+There is countless other choices, so I recommend you look for yourself which [of the extensive list](https://www.nordicsemi.com/Nordic-Partners/3rd-party-modules) best fits your needs.

-ZMK supports battery charge reporting over Bluetooth - handy to know how much runtime you have left.
+* **Optional: Voltage sensing**: ZMK supports battery charge reporting over Bluetooth - handy to know how much runtime you have left.
+Depending on the module you use, and the accuracy you want to achieve, multiple options will be discussed.

-### Optional: Underglow
-ZMK supports WS2812/SK6812 adressable LEDs for underglow.
-Additional power cutting circuits that completely cut the LEDs from the supply voltage while turned off are recommended, because those have rather high idle draw at ~1 mA per LED even when turned completely off and will chew through your battery in no time.
+* **Optional: Underglow**: ZMK supports WS2812/SK6812 adressable LEDs for underglow.
+An additional power cutting circuit that completely cuts the LEDs from the supply voltage while turned off is recommended, because those have rather high idle draw at ~1 mA per LED even when off and will chew through your battery in no time.
+Unless your design uses beefy batteries, I would recommend omitting LEDs in general - blinking lights are pretty, but months of battery life are even nicer in my opinion.
+With a power cutting circuit you give the user the option to choose.

 ## Schematics and design considerations